 The AWAL agreement is designed to allow maximum flexibility in these circumstances, so we can either remove the relevant catalogue within 30 days or simply remove certain territories, depending on your situation.

 We request that you complete this information request form so that we can evaluate our catalogue.

 In the meantime you should read the agreement and make sure that you are happy with the terms.

 Music is submitted exclusively via our website using the upload wizard.
 You will receive login details via email once we’ve processed your agreement.
 Use these to login to the website and access the AWAL uploader, and follow the onscreen instructions.
 Please note that we no longer accept submissions via CD, so please do not send any audio in the post.
 Back to top

 Your product will be checked by a member of staff at AWAL and then sent to the stores.
 You will receive your client login, if you don’t have one already, within 2 working days.
 Back to top

 If you have signed an AWAL agreement and have not received a login, firstly use the password reset function.
 If that doesn’t work, please contact us to check that we have the correct email address set up for you.
 If you are having problems logging in, make sure you’re using a current browser.
 Back to top

 We usually process releases within a couple of days.
-However, all the stores have varying processing times (we say a blanket of 6-8 weeks to cover them all). iTunes is fairly quick, but Spotify can take up to six weeks.
+However, all the stores have varying processing times (we say up to six weeks to cover them all).
 It’s always best of have a longer lead time to enable proper promotion of your release.
 Back to top

 We believe it is beneficial to have your music on sale in as many places as possible, so as standard we deliver your music to all these stores.
 This provides maximum exposure for the artist, and widespread availability of your music for purchase helps to reduce piracy – particularly in the case of streaming stores such as Spotify, where after previewing your release listeners will be able to directly purchase it.
 Back to top